-These are the explicit actions that people take in regard to your marketing.
+These are explicit actions people take in regard to your marketing.
 Such as:

-These actions alone don’t necessarily tell us much about a person.
-A click on an ad is redundant if we don’t know that the person actually stuck around on the landing page.
-They might have clicked it by accident or because they misunderstood the message, for example.
-However, if we string multiple external metrics together to track that person’s journey, we’re more likely to see whether they’re actually the right fit for us and where some of their interests lie.
+Alone, these actions don’t necessarily tell us much about a person.
+A click on an ad is redundant if we don’t know that the visitor actually stuck around on the landing page.
+They might have clicked it by accident or because they misunderstood the message.
+However, if we string multiple external metrics together to track that person’s journey, we’re more likely to understand their interests and see whether they’re actually the right fit for us.

 - Time spent reading